 Remodeling projects can be rewarding for a contractor.
 The improvement is visible, or the room works better.
 And of course, the homeowner is delighted with the results.
-Occasionally remodels go a bit further, and solve some significant challenge that the homeowner has been facing.
-Fixing a pesky leak in the roof that’s caused issues for years, or improving the layout of a mudroom that was never really functional are good example.
-And then there’s the projects that change lives.
+Occasionally remodels go a bit further, and solve some significant challenges that the homeowner has been facing.
+Fixing a pesky leak in the roof that’s caused issues for years, or improving the layout of a mudroom that was never really functional are good examples.
+And then there are the projects that change lives.
 Recently, Cottage Keepers had a chance to do such a remodel.

 We were hired to remodel a bathroom for a father and son who both use wheelchairs.
 We’ve done many ADA-compliant remodels so we knew the basics that would be involved.
 For this remodel, however, we used a newly made, zero-transition shower.
 This design meant family members could roll right in, without having to move to a shower chair or navigate a ledge.
 It looked great in the space, with a clean, modern look.
 Most significantly, it also gave a new level of independence to the father and son who would be using it.
 Our work transformed their daily routine as the zero-edge meant they could navigate bathing without assistance.
 Good work is its reward but great design changes lives.